samueldsingh/data-engineering/sql/1-introduction.md

 OLAP (Online Analytical Processing) and OLTP (Online Transaction Processing) are two different approaches to data processing in the field of databases.
 Here's a brief explanation of each:

-OLAP (Online Analytical Processing):
+**Use Case**:

+1. **OLAP**:
-OLAP is a technology used for performing complex analysis on large volumes of data.
+- OLAP is a technology used for performing complex analysis on large volumes of data.
 It focuses on supporting business intelligence and decision-making processes.
-OLAP databases are designed for efficient querying and analysis of data from multiple dimensions, such as time, geography, product, and customer.
-These databases are typically optimized for read-intensive operations and provide features like multidimensional data modeling, aggregations, and advanced analytics capabilities.
-OLAP systems are commonly used for generating reports, performing data mining, and supporting ad-hoc analysis.
-Examples include Data Warehouse (Snowflake, Amazon Redshift, Google BigQuery), OLAP Cubes (Microsoft SQL Server Analysis Services, Oracle OLAP) and columnar databases
-(Vertica, Amazon Redshift Spectrum.).

-OLTP (Online Transaction Processing):
+2. **OLTP**:
-OLTP refers to the management of transactional or operational data in real-time.
+- OLTP refers to the management of transactional or operational data in real-time.
 It deals with the day-to-day transactional operations of an organization, such as inserting, updating, and deleting records in a database.

-OLTP systems are optimized for handling high volumes of small, short-lived transactions.
+**Design**:

+1. **OLAP**:
+- OLAP databases are designed for efficient querying and analysis of data from multiple dimensions, such as time, geography, product, and customer.
+- These databases are typically optimized for read-intensive operations and provide features like multidimensional data modeling, aggregations, and advanced analytics capabilities.

+2. **OLTP**:
-They prioritize data integrity, concurrency control, and transactional consistency.
+- They prioritize data integrity, concurrency control, and transactional consistency.
 OLTP databases are typically structured using a normalized data model and focus on efficient read and write operations.
+- OLTP systems are optimized for handling high volumes of small, short-lived transactions.

+**Used for**:

+1. **OLAP**:
+- OLAP systems are commonly used for generating reports, performing data mining, and supporting ad-hoc analysis.

+2. **OLTP**:
-OLTP systems are commonly used in applications like e-commerce, banking systems, and order processing systems.
+- OLTP systems are commonly used in applications like e-commerce, banking systems, and order processing systems.

+**Examples**:

+1. **OLAP**:
+Examples include Data Warehouse (Snowflake, Amazon Redshift, Google BigQuery), OLAP Cubes (Microsoft SQL Server Analysis Services, Oracle OLAP) and columnar databases (Vertica, Amazon Redshift Spectrum.).

+2. **OLTP (Online Transaction Processing)**:
 Examples: Relational Database (MySQL, PostgreSQL, Oracle, Microsoft SQL Server).
 NoSQL Databases (MongoDB (document-based), Cassandra (columnar), and Redis (key-value store)).

 In summary, OLAP is geared towards analytical tasks and supports complex querying and analysis, while OLTP is designed for transactional processing, handling